cogment/cogment-doc/docs/reference/python.md

 `tick_id`: _int_ - The time step that the action relates to.

-`timestamp`: _int_ - Unix style Epoch timestamp in nanoseconds (time since 00:00:00 UTC Jan 1, 1970).

 `actor_index`: _int_ - Index of the actor in the list of all trial actors (returned by `Session.get_active_actors`).

+`status`: _ActorStatus instance_ - Indicate the status of the actor.

+`timestamp`: _int_ - Unix style Epoch timestamp in nanoseconds (time since 00:00:00 UTC Jan 1, 1970) for the action.
+Undefined if `status` is not `ActorStatus.ACTIVE`.

 `action`: _protobuf class instance_ - Action from the actor which has index `actor_index` in the trial.
 The class of the action is defined as action space for the specific actor in the section `actor_classes:action:space` in the spec file for the appropriate actor class.
+Undefined if `status` is not `ActorStatus.ACTIVE`.

 ## class RecvMessage